 Upon completion of NBT’s Professional Training Program, dancers should be well prepared and have the tools to be versatile and well-rounded professionals in an ever-changing dance world.

 At the discretion of the Artistic Director Trainees may be called to company rehearsals and have the opportunity to perform with the professional company.
+Trainees may be selected to perform with the professional company in The Nutcracker and other productions throughout the season.

 “The Trainee Program has really prepared me for the unexpected surprises of the performing arts, including the ability to step into a role the day of a show.
 It has shown me what a real ballet company looks like and how to fit into that environment.”